-Dear Parent:
+Dear Parent :

-It is our understanding that you no longer want your child, \\\\\\, to receive special education and related services.
+derstanding that you no longer want your child,pecial education and related services. ,

-By revoking consent for the continued provision of special education and related services, you must understand that the public agency:
+• g consent for the continued provision of special education and related that the public agency: 1 services, you must

-- 1. May not continue to provide special education and related services to the child, but must provide prior written notice before ceasing the provision of special education and related services. - 2.
-May not use the Mediation or Due Process procedures in order to obtain agreement or a ruling that the services may be provided to the child. - 3.
-Will not be considered to be in violation of the requirement to make free appropriate public education available to the child because of the failure to provide the child with further special education and related services. - 4.
-Is not required to convene an Individualized Education Program (IEP) Team meeting or develop an IEP for the child for further provision of special education and related services. - 5.
-Will no longer provide services to your child as of the date the public agency provides written notice. - 6.
-Is not required to amend the child's education records to remove any references to the child's receipt of special education and related services because of the revocation of consent.
+written in 2.
+May no services 3.
+Will no available related s 4.
+Is not in IEP for in the services 5.
+Will no 6.
+Is not in of special t continue to provide special education and related services to the child notice before ceasing the provision of special education and related services to use the Mediation or Due Process procedures in order to obtain agreed may be provided to the child.
+It be considered to be in violation of the requirement to make free approximate to the child because of the failure to provide the child with further ervices.
+The required to convene an Individualized Education Program (IEP) Teams the child for further provision of special education and related services.
+It longer provide services to your child as of the date the public agency provide under the child's education records to remove any reference all education and related services because of the revocation of consent.
+The continue to provide services to the child as of the date the public agency provide and related services because of the revocation of consent. ment or a ruling that the copriate public education or special education and meeting or develop an wides written notice.

-If you have questions regarding this decision, your rights, or wish to schedule a conference, please contact:

-Telephone:

 Please return this form to:

 Address:

-Name:

-My signature below verifies that if you require notice and an explanation of your rights in your native language, the LEA/agency has accommodated you to ensure your understanding.
-You are fully protected under the rights addressed in your copy of the Special Education Rights document.
-If you want another copy of your rights, have any questions, or wish to arrange a conference, please contact:
+language, the under the ricopy of you re below verifies that if you require notice and an explanation of your ne LEA/agency has accommodated you to ensure your understanding.
+Ye ghts addressed in your copy of the Special Education Rights document r rights, have any questions, or wish to arrange a conference, please contains You are fully protected .
+If you want another

 (Name) (Telephone)

 Yes, I want to revoke my consent for the continued provision of special education services.

-provisions above, I do not want to eceive special education and related •
+No, after understanding the provisions above, I do not want to revoke my child to continue to receive special education and related services. my consent.
+I want

-Signature of Parent Date
+Signature of Parent

-Date Notice Received by Public Agency
+Date Notice e Received by Public Agency

-AAC page 5 524 (d)(e) AAC page 542 (3)(4)
+AAC nage f 524 (d)(e) AAC page 542 (3)(4)

-Process 4: Annual IEP Team Meeting to Develop the IEP